samson-shukla/google-gemini-ai/README.md

 To implement the views, you can integrate any frontend library of your choice, such as ReactJs, Swelte, etc.

 Feel free to enhance and customize the project to meet your specific needs.
-If you encounter any issues or have suggestions for improvements, please refer to the [GitHub repository](https://github.com/samson-shukla/google-gemini-ai) and open an issue.
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/samson-shukla/google-gemini-ai/issues).

 Happy coding! 🚀